-1. The Company had approved to strike off its investment in the Subsidiary Company in its board meeting dated February 11, 2020.
+- 1. The Company had approved to strike off its investment in the Subsidiary Company in its board meeting dated February 11, 2020.
 Pursuant to this, the Board of Directors of DAPL, in its meeting held on June 05, 2020 had approved the filing of application with the Registrar of Companies (ROC) for strike off.
 The application had been filed with the ROC on August 11, 2020 and the approval for striking off and dissolution was received on December 09, 2021.
-DAPL was now struk-off and dissolved.

-2. The Company had invested in DIGI Yatra foundation, a Special Purpose Vehicle (SPV) formed as central platform for identity management of passengers, as Joint Venture (JV) of Private Airport Operators and Airports Authority of India (AAI) as Section 8 Company (Not for Profit Organization) under the provisions of the Companies Act, 2013.
+DAPL was now struk-off and dissolved. - 2.The Company had invested in DIGI Yatra foundation, a Special Purpose Vehicle (SPV) formed as central platform for identity management of passengers, as Joint Venture (JV) of Private Airport Operators and Airports Authority of India (AAI) as Section 8 Company (Not for Profit Organization) under the provisions of the Companies Act, 2013.
 Further, it had been decided by AAI that initially AAI, Delhi International Airport Limited (DIAL) and Bangalore International Airport Limited (BIAL) will form this company with the shareholding ratio of 26:37:37 respectively.
 Currently, DIGI Yatra foundation is having paid up share capital of Rs.
 10,000 and DIAL has invested Rs.
-1,440 only (March 31, Operators viz.
-BIAL, Cochin International Airport Limited (CIAL), DIAL, GMR Hyderabad International Airport Limited (GHIAL), Mumbai International Airport Limited (MIAL)
+1,440 only (March 31, 2022: Rs.
+2,220).
+Currently, 26% shareholding of Digi Yatra Foundation will be held by AAI and remaining 74% shareholding will be equally divided amongst the Private Airport Operators viz.
+BIAL, Cochin International Airport Limited (CIAL), DIAL, GMR Hyderabad International Airport Limited (GHIAL), Mumbai International Airport Limited (MIAL) i.e. 14.8% each.